If you are a secure tenant, you may be entitled to buy your home through the right to buy scheme.

 - you're a secure tenant

-- you've had a public sector landlord (eg a council, housing association or NHS trust) for three years (it doesn't have to be three years in a row).
+- you've had a public sector landlord (such as a council, housing association or NHS trust) for 3 years (it doesn't have to be 3 years in a row)

 How to apply